 The morgue project involves analyzing the lighting design of a fine art print.
 (The name comes from costume designers’ “morgues”: collections of people wearing different styles of clothing, all kept in a binder or folder for research.)

-You will select photos from the online gallery at the Lighting Design homepage.
+You will select photos from the online gallery at the Lighting Design homepage (or one will be assigned).

 Carefully analyze the lighting in the paintings, specifically addressing the five controllable qualities of stage lighting: angle, color, texture, intensity, and movement (implied, if any).